Overseas Highway, mile by mile: Plan your Florida Keys itinerary

 95.8 — Harriette’s Diner.
 Popular eatery for locals.
 Home cookin’.

 95.2 — Florida Keys National Marine Sanctuary building.

 94.8 — Seaside community, oceanside.
 The 1900s Thompson line packing house was in this area.

 92.6 — Burton Drive, Harry Harris Park oceanside.
-This small park has a man-made beach, picnic tables, a picnic shelter and a playground.
-It’s a great stop for a picnic or swim on your roadtrip.
-There is a $5 admission for those over 16 on Saturday, Sunday and federal holidays.
+Small park with manmade beach, picnic tables, a picnic shelter and a playground.
+Great stop for a picnic or swim. $5 admission for over 16 on Saturday, Sunday and holidays.
 Incidentally, the early community of Planter was here.